 Your “why” is the reason your business exists.
-It’s your purpose — the vision you have for what you hope to achieve.
+It’s the difference you can make for your clients.
+The thing that drives you to keep doing what you’re doing.
 It’s how your target market can connect with you.
 And yet, as Sinek points out in his talk, a lot of business are missing their “why”.
 They know what they do.
 The might even have a good grasp of how they do it.
 But surprisingly few can articulate why they do it.

 “And what’s the problem with that?”, you might ask.
-Well, let’s take a look at how discovering your “why” is important, and the reasons why it needs to be more than “to make money”.
+Well, let’s take a look at how discovering your “why” is important, and how it helps you to build your brand.

 Why your business needs a “why”